MetOffice/stc/doc/stc.md

 ## stc - SciTools Commands

 Command line utilities build on top of the [SciTools](http://scitools.org.uk) libraries to work with FF, PP, NetCDF and GRIB files.
+To try the tool you can download example data from [iris-sample-data](https://github.com/SciTools/iris-sample-data).

 ## Basic syntax